My name is Alexander Tsao.

 I consider my home to be the dense forest that surrounds our region, the important people in my life, and my best friend, Jinger.

-Jinger is my nine-year-old rescue who my family treats like a royalty.
+Jinger is my eleven-year-old rescue who my family treats like a royalty.

 Seeing the amazing life that we can give to Jinger makes me want to give every dog the opportunity to be treated with love and care.

-Five years ago, I began rock climbing and currently do competitive climbing.
+Six years ago, I began rock climbing and am currently a competitive climber.

-I knew that I needed to come up with an idea that would reduce the number of ropes that are simply thrown away.
+This wasteful practice leads to massive environmental damage.
+I knew that I needed an idea that would reduce the thousands of ropes that are simply thrown away.

-A lightbulb came on in my head: I would upcycle used ropes into dog leashes.
+A lightbulb came on in my head: I would upcycle the used ropes into dog leashes.

 My leashes are sold in local markets and online.

-100% of the profit made goes to no-kill animal shelters and animal charities.
+100% of the profits go to no-kill animal shelters and local charities.